hitsz-ids/synthetic-data-generator/README.md

 #### Synthetic data generation without Data

-No training data is required, synthetic data can be generated based on metadata data.
+No training data is required, synthetic data can be generated based on metadata data, view in our <a href="https://colab.research.google.com/drive/1VFnP59q3eoVtMJ1PvcYjmuXtx9N8C7o0?usp=sharing" target="value"> colab example</a>.

 ![Synthetic data generation without Data](assets/LLM_Case_1.gif)

 #### Off-Table feature inference

-Infer new column data based on the existing data in the table and the knowledge mastered by LLM.
+Infer new column data based on the existing data in the table and the knowledge mastered by LLM, view in our <a href="https://colab.research.google.com/drive/1_chuTVZECpj5fklj-RAp7ZVrew8weLW_?usp=sharing" target="value"> colab example</a>.

 ![Off-Table feature inference](assets/LLM_Case_2.gif)